sphinx-gallery/sphinx-gallery/doc/configuration.rst

 built in a Windows system, paths will be transformed to work accordingly, the converse does not hold.

-If you implement your own sorting key, it will be passed the subfolder path relative to the ``conf.py`` file.
+If you implement your own sort key, it will be passed the subfolder path, relative to the ``conf.py`` file.
 See :ref:`own_sort_keys` for more information.

 .. _within_gallery_order: